 I took a trip to Andaman Islands recently and can tell you without a doubt that you will end up spending almost every morning and evening on all days at different beaches.
 In my current blog, I will share my own Andaman one week itinerary with you.
 On my recent trip, I followed it and was able to explore the place well.
 I hope you benefit a great deal out of it.

 If you are wondering how to plan a trip to Andaman, I will try my best to guide you in preparing a good itinerary.

 What can possibly be better than sharing my own Andaman one week itinerary with you!

 The following Andaman itinerary for 7 days was followed by me and I will recommend the same to you.

 This itinerary keeps in mind the balance between relaxation, adventure, sightseeing and fun.
 It is suitable for travelers across age groups.

 Watch the Sound and Light Show at Cellular Jail

 Travel from Port Blair to Havelock via a Ferry

-Enjoy the ferry ride till Havelock Island
+Enjoy the ferry ride to Havelock Island

 Experience beautiful sunset at Radhanagar Beach